Cwagne17/terraform-aws-cloud-computing/Lab 1 - EC2/README.md

 ## Question 7

+Tags are used to identify resources.
+They can be used to identify resources for billing purposes, or to identify resources for automation purposes.
+In the case of this Name tag, it is used to identify the EC2 instance in the AWS console.

 ## Question 8

 A security group acts as a virtual firewall for your instance to control inbound (ingress) and outbound (egress) traffic.
 A security group is stateful, meaning if you allow inbound traffic, return traffic is automatically allowed and vice versa.